lylebe/e__alto/README.md

 e_alto
 ======
-This is a series of libraries and application that will support the IETF Application Layer Transport Optimization (ALTO) core specification (RFC 7285) and, as opportunities permit, related standards.
+This is a series of libraries and application that supports the IETF Application Layer Transport Optimization (ALTO) core specification (RFC 7285) and, as opportunities permit, related standards.

 AT THIS TIME THE CODE IS ALPHA and undergoing various tests while final code functions are delivered.